 Ready for 5 tried and true gallery wall styling tips?

 Putting together your first gallery wall can feel a little daunting, I get it.
 So if you’re overwhelmed with decorating, follow these 5 tried and true gallery wall styling tips for some help along the way.

 1. Plan the gallery wall on the floor.

 To start, I get the general measurements of the space I want to keep the gallery wall within.
 Then I move the pieces around on the floor about 5,679 times before deciding it is perfect.

-Bonus tip: I like to spread out the similar shaped items, so they aren’t right next to each other on the gallery wall…in the case above, I wanted to be sure that my round mirror and wreath weren’t right next to each other since they were the only 2 circles.
+Bonus tip: I like to spread out the similar shaped items, so they aren’t right next to each other on the gallery wall.

 2. Hang your pictures the easy way.